Orange Guayusa

 - Salt and pepper to taste

-- 2. In a separate bowl, whisk together brewed orange guayusa, olive oil, lemon juice, salt, and pepper.
+- 2. In a separate bowl, whisk together the brewed orange guayusa, olive oil, lemon juice, salt, and pepper.

 - 3. Pour the dressing over the salad, toss well, and serve chilled.